PMBOK 8 Communication and Engagement Planning for PMP 2026

 Explanation:C is best because it treats communication as audience-fit work rather than mass broadcasting.
 A increases the same problem.
 B reduces visibility.
 D leaves too many stakeholders without the information they need.

-After this section, move into resistance and conflict so engagement planning becomes easier to apply under pressure.
-When your practice misses come from generic stakeholder communication, use the free PMP 2026 practice preview on web and check whether the stronger answer chose the right medium, detail level, and engagement goal.
+After this section, move into Resistance and Conflict so engagement planning becomes easier to apply under pressure.
+If your misses come from generic stakeholder communication, review PMP 2026 Question Patterns and use the PMP 2026 practice page on external practice to check whether the stronger answer chose the right medium, detail level, and engagement goal.